Murray County

 2017 | #53 of 87 | 41.65% |

-Murray County ranks 81 for broadband access and 70 for digital equity out of 87 counties.
-They have hovered around 50 percent coverage to broadband of 100 Mbps down and 20 up since we started tracking.
-They have 2133 households without access to broadband at that speed.
-Estimates indicate that it will cost $19.8 million to get to ubiquitous broadband in the county.
+Murray County ranks 81 for broadband access out of 87 counties.
+They 55.9 percent coverage to broadband of 100 Mbps down and 20 up.
+They have 1946 households without access to broadband at that speed.
+Estimates indicate that it will cost $18 million to get to ubiquitous broadband in the county.

+Murray County have hovered around 50 percent coverage to broadband of 100 Mbps down and 20 up since we started tracking.
 In 2018, with support from the Blandin Foundation, released a feasibility study that was not promising; it indicated that it is not economically feasible to build fiber everywhere.
 Subsequently, they are left looking at hybrid models, trying to convince the state to increase the 50 percent match or find another solution.
 Last summer (2022), the county committed $500,000 to support the broadband project that ended up receiving a border to border grant.

 Household Density